December 26, 2018

 Practice for Control and Acceleration

 The speed of the vibrato determines the effect, so practice both slow and fast, and don't forget to practice accelerating from slow up to fast and vice-versa.
 When you can control your vibrato speed with precision, you will discover a whole new range of expressivity in your playing.
-In Part 2 of this article, we will learn about two other (somewhat exotic) vibrato techniques that can make you really stand out from the crowd.July 01, 2024
+In Part 2 of this article, we will learn about two other (somewhat exotic) vibrato techniques that can make you really stand out from the crowd.October 25, 2024

 June 28, 2024